hessius/HFNOsplitter/Documentation/en/07 Validation.md

 ## Validation

 Basic validation has now been finished.
-This has consisted of multiple flow simulations of both air and water flows.
+This has consisted of multiple flow simulations of both air and water flows as well as practical setup.

+### Practical testing

+Printed models, printed on different printers at different printing sites have been tested with a wide variety of adapters and tubes conforming to either ISO standards or the proprietary Airvo connectors.
+With air leakage testing performed by submerging connections in water and running at full speed, no leakage could be identified.

 ### Air flow